Start9Labs/documentation/site/source/index.rst

   :class: large-4
   :anchor: View

-  Package a service for the Embassy Marketplace
+  Package a service for the Marketplace

 .. raw:: html